Yates High School: Segregation

 Yates was established on February 8, 1926, as Yates Colored High School with 17 teachers and 600 students.
-The school, at 2610 Elgin, was the second school for African-Americans established in Houston.
+The school, at 2610 Elgin, was the second school for African-Americans in Houston.
 At the time schools were segregated on the basis of race.

 Previously Houston had only one secondary school for black people, Colored High School.
 In 1925 the school board stated that it would build a new black high school due to the increasing black population.
 The Houston Informer stated that the schools need to be named after prominent black people from the city and/or other successful black persons.
 The new high school was to be named after Jack Yates, a prominent black Houstonian, and the original colored high school was renamed Booker T. Washington High School.

 The original Yates High was built from a $4 million (about $ when accounting for inflation) bond program, which included $500,000 (about $ when accounting for inflation) to renovate 17 existing schools and build new schools.
 Clifton Richardson, the editor of the Houston Informer, had felt skepticism towards this proposal but ultimately asked Houston's African-Americans to vote for the bond and endorsed it in the Informer.
-In 1925 HISD originally proposed to have the school built for $100,000 (about $ when accounting for inflation), but Richardson opposed this plan, prompting the district to revise the bond.
+In 1925, HISD originally proposed to have the school built for $100,000 (about $ when accounting for inflation), but Richardson opposed this plan, prompting the district to revise the bond.
 The first principal, James D. Ryan, served from the opening until his death in 1941; William S. Holland became Yates's second principal that year.

-In 1927 the Yates building began housing Houston Colored Junior College, later Houston College for Negroes.
+In 1927, the Yates building began housing Houston Colored Junior College, later Houston College for Negroes.

 In pre-desegregation times middle and upper class black families sent their children to Yates.

-By February 1951 Yates had 2,100 students.
+By February 1951, Yates had 2,100 students.
 By that month Jack Yates had an addition that slightly increased student capacity and a remodeling, but the school was still overcrowded as the enlarged facility was designed for 1,600 students.
 By March 1954 the student body was over 3,000.
 As a result of the overcrowding the Southern Association of Secondary Schools pulled Yates's accreditation.